 Progress and Development

 I first went to Morocco in the 70s, and I remember the lack of air conditioning, the dodgy tap water and the terrible roads… I’ve been back many times, but on my last trip, I noticed a clear improvement.
 For many years, the Moroccan authorities have been funding large development projects and it’s really paying off.
 The railway system is being upgraded, with the French-style TGV being built.
 The roads are also being upgraded everywhere and I found driving in Morocco a lot more comfortable than I initially expected.
 Some of the biggest issues I previously had in Morocco were the inefficiencies and waiting times when booking a train ticket or withdrawing money, however, I noticed improvements in that respect.
 Overall, travelling around Morocco is a lot easier than it was.

 Hassles & Scams

-The main reason why travellers may dislike Morocco is to do with the insistence of touts and fake guides in large tourist centres such as Marrakesh or Fes.
+The main reason why travellers may dislike Morocco is to do with the insistence of touts and fake guides in large tourist centres such as Marrakech or Fes.
 Sellers in the markets (or Medina) can also be quite pushy.
 I won’t lie, it can be tiring and it does require a certain resilience.
 Scams happen in every country and as a traveller, you have to have your wits about you and not rely too much on the “kindness of strangers”.

 As for fake guides or people approaching you on the street for no other reason than to get some money out of you, my advice is to walk purposefully and know where you are headed.
 Moroccans respond quite well to firmness, so saying no clearly yet politely is usually enough.
 Thankfully, you don’t get so much pressure in smaller towns and I have had many opportunities to wander around unbothered.
 In large tourist cities, like Marrakech or Fes, the tourist police is there to ensure travellers are safe and enjoy their stay.
 In some cases, it is usually enough to mention your awareness of this police force to get some peace.